 There were plenty of water areas within Legoland too – water rides, the Splash Safari splash park and Drench Towers and just places for kids to get well and truly wet.
 We avoided this although when Little Man is slightly older and more confident on his feet I think that both he and LP would love these areas.

 Like with any theme park there are added expenses but these are optional.
 When the children are older they’re able to learn to drive and afterwards you can buy them a driving licence – for £10 each.
 However there is a free card version you are given that you can then add a photo to at home.
 Many rides also have a photo taken on them and these have a cost of £10 per photo or £25 for four.
-Then there are the gift shops… So much lego and lego themed souvenirs!
-We bought LP a pink Lego sword and a fridge magnet but we could have easily spent a fortune!
+Then there are the Legoland gift shops… So much lego, lego merchandise and lego themed souvenirs!
+We bought the children Lego swords and a fridge magnet but we could have easily spent a fortune!
 But, at Legoland once you’re inside you really don’t need to spend anything else and it needn’t be an expensive day out – Take a packed lunch, give a £5 budget in the gift shop and don’t get sucked into photos and things unless you really want to spend the money.

-One thing we did spend £3.50 on was panning for gold as Hubby had said before we even arrived at Legoland that he would love to pan for gold with LP.
+One thing we did spend £3.50 on was panning for gold as Dave had said before we even arrived at Legoland that he would love to pan for gold with LP.
 So he did and LP walked away with a shiny gold metal medal that she loved – Well worth the £3.50!

 What were our overall thoughts of Legoland Windsor?